 - Mix starch with cold water, add it to the broth, spice with salt, pepper and a dash of sugar.

 - You also can add some tomato paste or red wine.

-- Boil the Spaetzle in hot and salted water for 8-10 minutes or per instructions.
+- Make Spaetzle: Boil the dried Spaetzle in hot and salted water for 8-10 minutes or per instructions.

-- Drain Spaetzle, melt some butter in pot, add Spaetzle and toss in butter, sprinkle with some chopped parsley.
+- Drain Spaetzle, melt some butter in pot, add Spaetzle and toss in butter, sprinkle with some chopped parsley or chives.

 - Use frozen carrots and peas, add in some water, boil for 1-2 minutes, drain.
 Melt butter, add vegetable, mix well with butter, serve with chopped parsley on top.